kimfucious/sakura/README.md

 * As responsive as can be (always room for improvement)
 * Bootstrap 4 and Font Awesome 5 are "baked in."
 * Brand icons for social links in the footer via Font Awesome
-* Clean navbar, ready to roll, yet customizeable
+* Clean, collapsible navbar that is ready to roll, yet customizeable
 * Customizeable Jumbotron headers
 * Documentation that tries not to make your head explode
 * Generic Jekyll collection ready for your stuff
-* Home page that lists all posts as Bootstrap cards with pagination
+* Home page that lists all posts as Bootstrap cards with pictures & pagination
-* HTML5 `<picture>` elements in posts using Liquid via Jekyll Picture Tag
+* HTML5 `<picture>` elements (with `srcset`) in posts using Liquid via Jekyll Picture Tag
-* Liberal sprinklings of Bootstrap's "list-group" class
+* Liberal sprinklings of Bootstrap's "list-group" class to make things fancy
-* Override Bootstrap variables, easy peasy
+* Override Bootstrap variables, easy peasy (make it yours!)
-* Pre-built `about`, `archive`, and `collection` static pages
+* Pre-built `about`, `archive`, and `collection` static pages to to what you will with
-* Search data is re-indexed with every Jekyll build
+* Search data is indexed with every Jekyll build
 * Search renders results instantly on the home page

 ## Installation